-Input the name of your adult education program in the cell containing "Program" and the director's name in the cell containing "Director."
+Input the name of your adult education program in the "Program" cell and the director's name in the "Director" cell.
 This budget form is used for initial budgets, budget modifications, and final budgets.
 Fill in the date under "Insert Date" that corresponds when each budget type was created.

-Indicate in the columns the adult education funds for the current year, including federal funds, state funds, local funds, and total funds (i.e., federal funds plus state funds plus local funds).
-Use amounts for federal and state funds that have been allocated to your program from the funding formula.
-Local funds are defined as any in-kind or cash- matching funds from non-federal and non-state sources, such as institutional funds or ABE mill levy.
+Indicate in the columns the amounts allocated to each line item for federal, state, and local funds, differentiating between administrative and instructional costs.
+"Administrative" costs are non-instructional costs of administering the adult education program as detailed in 34 CFR § 463.26.
+Subtotals and Grand Totals will calculate automatically.
+Please ensure that the grand totals for federal, state, and local funds match the amounts listed on the Grant Allocation Notice for each.
+Local funds are defined as any in-kind or cash-matching funds from nonfederal and non-state sources, such as institutional funds or ABE mill levy.
 All mill levy funds designated by law for adult education must be used exclusively for adult education services; however, all mill levy funds do not have to be included in the budget in the year collected.
 Programs must consider maintenance of effort requirements when budgeting local funds.

-In sections 100 through 200, report actual funds allowed for the year.
-Any amounts not spent or encumbered by June 30 must be returned to Kansas Board of Regents with final reports.
+Any amounts not spent or encumbered by June 30 must be returned to KBOR with final reports.